danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 Most CI systems have a way to populate a secret via their web dashboards, and make it available to the workflow as an environment variable.
 Go ahead and do this, creating a new secret/environment variable `RAILS_MASTER_KEY`, and populate it with the value from the file on your laptop: `/config/credentials/test.key`

-Details of how to do this will be CI-specific, for example here's how to [use secrets in GitHub actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).
+Details of how to do this are CI-specific, for example here's how to [use secrets in GitHub actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).

 ### Step 6: Update Deployed Environments